Restless (2011 film): Plot

 Teenager Enoch Brae takes the death of his parents hard and lives with his aunt and guardian Mabel.
 A year ago, his parents died in a car accident, while he himself experienced clinical death and was in a coma for a month.
-Enoch does not go to school (he was expelled after a fight with a student who spoke badly about his dead parents) and has an unusual hobby—attending strangers' funerals; he also befriends the Japanese ghost of kamikaze pilot Hiroshi, whom he began to see after waking up from his coma.
+Enoch does not go to school (he was expelled after a fight with a student who spoke badly about his dead parents) and has an unusual hobby—attending strangers' funerals; he also befriends the Japanese ghost of kamikaze pilot Hiroshi, who he began to see after waking up from his coma.

 At one of the funerals, he meets teenage girl Annabel.
 After they grow closer, Annabel tells him she is a volunteer at a hospital for children with cancer, and they start spending time together.
 Later, Annabel confesses that she lied: she herself suffers from brain cancer and has three months to live.
 Enoch tells Annabel that he can help her get ready and offers to spend this time as fun as possible.
 Their relationship becomes romantic, and Enoch no longer needs to attend funerals and spend all his time with a ghost.

 Onсе the couple quarrels and Enoch, deeply traumatized by the theme of death, realizes that he will soon lose Annabel like his parents.
 In desperation, he destroys the monument to his parents and demands Annabel's doctor help her.
 Meanwhile, Annabel is getting worse, and the couple reunite in the hospital.
 Enoch reconciles with his aunt, and sees for the last time Hiroshi, who decides to accompany Annabel on her last journey.
 Annabel dies, but Enoch is left with a memory of their short relationship that changed him and his attitude to life.